Investigating the Growth of Little Red Dot Descendants at z<4 with the JWST: The building of an outskirt

 \section{The building of an outskirt}

 Our sample appears to be more extended than typical LRDs (see Figure~\ref{fig:sigma}), yet it retains a similarly dense and red core, and becomes slightly more massive when the outskirts are taken into account, suggesting a potential growth scenario.
 If the outskirts formed around LRDs in a later stage, we should observe a time correlation with the outskirt mass fraction.
 To investigate this, we compute the outskirt mass fraction, $f_{\text{outskirts}} = m_{\text{outskirts}} / (m_{\text{outskirt}}+m_{\text{inner}})$, as a function of redshift, as shown in Figure \ref{fig:outskirtgrowth}.
 There is a strong correlation with redshift, with the outskirt mass fraction increasing at lower redshifts.
 The LRDs from \citet{kocevski_rise_2024} present in our sample (visible as red stars) lie at the very low outskirt mass and high redshift end of the figure.
 This is in line with the idea of a growth scenario.
+The observed correlation could be affected by cosmological surface brightness dimming.
+Since dimming causes the surface brightness to appear fainter at higher redshift ($I_\text{obs} \propto I_0(1+z)^{-4}$), we can only detect the brightest outskirts as redshift increases (see Appendix~\ref{appendix_1}).
+In other words, at higher redshift we preferentially detect the most massive outskirts, potentially missing the low-mass ones, if any.
+Consequently, the outskirt mass fraction at high redshift shown in Figure~\ref{fig:outskirtgrowth} should be considered as upper limits.
+Once corrected for this effect, the trend would likely appear even clearer.

-The compactness criterion may no longer select these galaxies as the outskirts grow, also correlated with an evolution of colors at lower redshift (see Figure \ref{fig:barro_selection}).
+Because of this growth, the compactness criterion may no longer select these galaxies, also correlated with an evolution of colors at lower redshift (see Figure \ref{fig:barro_selection}).

+To further investigate the spatial growth of the outskirts, we compute the median stacked image of our sample within bins of $f_{\text{outskirt}} = [0-0.2, 0.2-0.4, 0.4-0.6] $ using the F444W filter.
+This stacking approach increases the $S/N$ by at least a factor of three in each \( f_{\text{outskirt}} \) bin, enabling the detection of faint substructures that would otherwise remain undetectable in individual images.
+In each bin, we fit a single Sérsic profile using \texttt{Astrophot} to derive \( R_e \) as a function of \( f_{\text{outskirt}} \), shown as squares in Figure~\ref{fig:re_foutskirt}.
+Since $R_e$ is not significantly affected by cosmological dimming \citep{Yu_desi_morphology, Ormerod_dimming}, and given that we increased our $S/N$ to minimize its potential impact, we consider our derived $R_e$ to be robust and physically meaningful.